shapelets/khiva/README.md

 `git pull`

 ### Builds
 We have a first approach to generate a build and execute the set of tests on every pull request to the **develop** branch.
-This process is based on bitbucket pipelines and is **currently stopped**.
+This process uses **travis** and is currently under setup.